Last updated: 2026-04-20

 Should You Buy the 2025 Volvo XC60?

-Its complaint rate (5.3 per 10k sold) is above the SUV segment average of 4.1.
+Its complaint rate of 5.3 per 10,000 vehicles sold runs above the SUV segment average of 4.1.
 The most common reports involve electrical system (7).

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (7).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (7).
+An extended warranty is worth pricing out.

 Compared to the 2026 Volvo XC60.
 See also the 2023 Volvo XC60 for an earlier comparison.